We've known for decades that eating more plants in the form of fruit and vegetables is important for good health and longevity.

 I hope you will soon love eating your veges as much as I do :)

-I am a naturopath, nutritionist, herbalist and certified wellness coach with a clinic in Gladesville, Sydney.
+I am a naturopath, nutritionist, herbalist and certified wellness coach with a clinics in Gladesville

 This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with men and women in my clinic.